AvePoint/cloud-api/docs/elements/baseline-management/query-baselines.md

 ## Response Sample

-If the request has been successfully processed, a 200 OK response will be returned along with the general information of the baselines in the response body.
+If the request has been successfully processed, a 200 OK response will be returned along with the general information of the queried baselines in the response body.
 For more details on the HTTP status code, refer to [HttpStatusCode](https://learn.avepoint.com/docs/Use-AvePoint-Graph-API.html#http-status-code).

 ```json
 {